 I’m sure you understand that I disclaim any and all responsibility for anything you do as a result of reading this document.
 And by reading this article, you accept 100% responsibility for the actions of you or anyone under your care.

 To give you an example, one would think that a knee specialist would have a better treatment protocol of the knee than say… a successful massage therapist.
 I’ve conversed with a knee surgeon that practices good medicine.
 I’ve also conversed with a knee surgeon whom I consider a butcher.
 They all have studied much longer than the massage therapist, but one had a sound patient-centric philosophy, and the other didn’t.
 I would value the opinion of a successful massage therapist with a good philosophy than the butcher!
 I said earlier that great therapists will have different opinions than bad ones.
 Inversely, great therapists will generally arrive at the same conclusions as other great therapists.

 When discussing the 3 main manual-therapy professions, I’ll first refer to the definition given by Allied Health Professionals Australia (AHPA), the national voice for those professions in Australia.
 I will then give some details on the traditional pathways of these professions, and some pros and cons for each.

-Traditionally, physiotherapy education is generally grounded in evidence based practice.
-This is reflected in generally heavier slant towards electro-therapies such as ultrasound and TENS machine treatment, alongside exercise prescription.
+Traditionally, physiotherapy education is generally grounded in evidence-based practice.
+This is reflected in a generally heavier slant towards electro-therapies such as ultrasound and TENS machine treatment, alongside exercise prescription.
 Whilst they do learn basic massage, their manual hands-on application is minimal.

 - Pros: Physios provide great focus on exercise, movement, and rehabilitation in their education.
 They do great work in hospital settings with helping patients post-surgery, recovering from orthopedic injuries and stroke.

-- Cons: They don’t have a defined philosophy that underpins their treatment approach, and very little hands-on focus to their education.
+- Cons: They don’t have a defined philosophy that underpins their treatment approach, and very little hands-on focus on their education.
 Practitioners who have a wider range of treatment options available to them have generally had to go looking for that knowledge outside of their profession, especially when it comes to hands-on treatment.